Skip to main content

 • prompts/list - List available prompts (returns empty array)

-• JSON-RPC 2.0 compliant error responses
+• Standard JSON-RPC 2.0 compliant error responses via SDK

-• HTTP status code mapping
+• Automatic HTTP status code mapping

-• Structured error logging
+• Structured error logging with operation tracking

-• Session validation and error reporting
+• Built-in session validation and error reporting

 Planned Full Architecture